• Start

 SAMPLES

-For tests carried out by method A, one sample must be used and for those carried out by method B, at least three samples must be used for each level of heat flux.
+For tests performed by method A, one sample should be used, and for tests performed by method B, at least three samples should be used for each heat flow level.
 If the material to be tested is not very homogeneous, at least three samples should be tested by method A and five by method B.

 The composite samples should reproduce the multi-layer clothing ensembles as they are used in practice.
 If the supplier of the material does not indicate which is the external surface, the tests must be carried out on both sides.